donny/52projects/README.md

 ## Epilogue

-*An update in July 2017.* Well, I guess I jinxed myself ;) After 26 projects in 26 weeks, I've stopped doing this due to other higher priority commitments.
+*Update in July 2017.* Well, I guess I jinxed myself 😀 After 26 projects in 26 weeks, I've stopped doing this due to other higher priority commitments.
 I had fun and learnt a ton doing this.
 But it's very hard with limited amount of time available.
-Maybe next time ;) At least I managed to get this:
+Maybe next time.
+At least I managed to get this:

 ![GitHub](https://raw.githubusercontent.com/donny/52projects/master/github.png)